micado-scale/docs/user_documentation/rst/application_description.rst

 Types
 ~~~~~

-**NEW in v0.8.0** Through abstraction, it is possible to reference a
+Through abstraction, it is possible to reference a
 pre-defined parent type and simplify the description of a container.
 These
 parent types can hide or reduce the complexity of more complex TOSCA constructs
 such as **artifacts** and **interfaces** by enforcing defaults or moving them